-I’ve been fortunate to visit the bridge in the past on open day events, climbing the stairwells and walking across the top a number of times, and it really is a great experience, if you’ve a head for heights!
+I’ve been fortunate to visit the bridge on open day events, climbing the stairwells and walking across the top a number of times, and it really is a great experience, if you’ve a head for heights!

 Below are some photos taken on an open day event in recent years, when you could walk over the top walkway and travel back across the river on the gondola, an aerial ferry .

 The walk from the Wetlands Reserve to the Transporter Bridge at Stephenson Street is just under 4 miles.
-From here the Wales Coast Path official route continues along industrial estate roads, a busy dual carriageway and across the modern Newport City Bridge to the west side of the River Usk.
+As the bridge is out of action, then the Wales Coast Path official route continues along an industrial estate, a busy dual carriageway and across the modern Newport City Bridge to the west side of the River Usk.

-The return walk takes us back over City Bridge, late afternoon sun lighting up the sky with a golden glow to provide a fitting backdrop for a wonderful silhouette of the Transporter Bridge.
+The return walk takes us back over City Bridge, late afternoon setting sun providing a golden glow for a wonderful silhouette of the Transporter Bridge.